Load a BIDS Dataset#

 dataset_path = utils.fetch_dataset('ds003483')

-Once you fetch the path to our dataset folder, we can use ´BIDSLayout()´ to create the in-memory graph of your dataset, from where you can easily retrieve information.
+Once you have your dataset available locally on your PC, we can use ´BIDSLayout()´ to create the in-memory graph of it, from where you can easily retrieve information.
 Both the dataset and the schema are accessible through the layout object.

 from ancpbids.pybids_compat import BIDSLayout